afonsomatos3/progeny/README.md

 one by its precision, recall, and coverage, so an auditor gets the proxy rule itself, not just a verdict that one exists.

-This repository contains the core discovery tool for the MSc thesis *Finding Multi-Attribute Proxies using Genetic Programming* (Instituto Superior Técnico, 2026).
-The additional experiment drivers from the thesis (fitness sweep, leave-one-out grammar study, cross-architecture attribution, and the figure scripts) are not included here; this repository is the tool for a standard discovery run.
+This repository contains the core discovery tool for the MSc Work *Finding Multi-Attribute Proxies using Genetic Programming* (Instituto Superior Técnico, 2026).
+The additional experiment drivers from the Work (fitness sweep, leave-one-out grammar study, cross-architecture attribution, and the figure scripts) are not included here; this repository is the tool for a standard discovery run.